Back to Blog

 IPv4 addresses are now traded as commodities.
 Amazon, Microsoft, and other cloud giants have purchased large blocks from organisations that no longer need them.
 The going rate fluctuated around $45 to $60 per IPv4 address in 2024 — meaning a /8 block (16 million addresses) was worth somewhere around $700 million at market rates.
 MIT sold 8 million addresses it had from the early internet days for a reported $50 per address in 2017.

-Here's the thing — the secondary market means IPv4 addresses don't go away; they just get concentrated in the hands of entities that can pay for them.
+And that's the real story behind IPv4 'exhaustion' — the addresses don't go away; they just get concentrated in the hands of entities that can pay for them.
 Cloud providers and CDNs can outbid everyone else, which means they control an increasing share of the IPv4 space.

 Why IPv6 Hasn't Fixed It Yet